RAF Wendling: Royal Air Force use

 When the Americans left, Wendling RAF was returned to the Air Ministry and transferred to RAF Maintenance Command and was used by No. 258 Maintenance Unit RAF as a stand-by airfield, later becoming an inactive station before being finally closed on 22 November 1961.
 The airfield was also home to No. 4249 Anti-Aircraft Flight RAF Regiment.

 It was used between June 1960 and April 1964 by the United States Air Force as a radio facility before being finally closed and sold in 1964.

-Current use
+Post military use

 With the end of military control the airfield has become a turkey farm, with large coops built along its runways.
-Most of the buildings and hardstands have been torn down and the concrete removed.
+Most of the buildings and hardstands have been demolished and the concrete removed.
 Also much of the perimeter track has been reduced to a single lane road.

-A granite obelisk monument to the men of the 392nd Bomb Group and stands well maintained and cared for in a small plot just off the airfield on the road to Beeston.
+A granite obelisk monument to the men of the 392nd Bomb Group and stands in a small plot just off the airfield on the road to Beeston.
 The monument was dedicated in September 1945.